spacetelescope/jwst/docs/jwst/rscd/description.rst

 latent images, and drifts in the slopes.

-THE MIRI readout electronics use field effect transisitors (FETs) in their opertation, which have been show to be the source of the ramp offsets, nonlinearities at the start of an integration, and overall changes in the slopes.
+THE MIRI readout electronics use field effect transisitors (FETs) in their opertation, which have been shown to be the source of the ramp offsets, nonlinearities at the start of an integration, and overall changes in the slopes.
 The FET acts as a switch to allow charge to build up and to also initialize (clear) the charge.
 However, the reset FETs do not instantaneously reset the level.
 Instead, the exponential